Kierstin is a mom to two little girls and host of the satirical podcast Really Good Advice for New Moms.

 - Musical toys.
 Music is such an important part of baby development and a great way for you to bond as you play and tinker with the sounds together.
 For an electronic experience, the Fisher-Price Music Makers Gift Set is an adorable option or, if you prefer to go a more classic route, the Hohner 4 Piece Baby Band is the way to go with it's bright and colorful beads.
 We have the Hohner Toddler Band set and it's extremely sturdy, while we've also had some of the pieces that come with the Fisher-Price Music Makers Gift Set and they held up great as well!

-Final Verdict: Yes, you should register for baby toys unless you don't believe in fun.
+Final Verdict: Yes, you should register for baby toys.

 Do All Babies Like to Be Swaddled?